RyanWarner/nova/README.md

 ### `npm run start`

-Builds the app in development mode (using Webpack) and starts a local dev server.
-Keeps Webpack running in watchmode and updates the app automatically using HMR.
-Starts nodemon with the `--inspect` flag, allowing developers to debug the server logs using the Chrome Dev Tools (Navigate Chrome to `chrome://inspect/#devices`).
+Builds the app in development mode (using Webpack) and starts a local dev server at localhost:8080.

 ### `npm run deploy`